Jingwei4CMU/Leetcode/README.md

 `top_element = stack.pop() if stack else '#'`
 This code do not need to check if stack is empty !!!

+##11.23.2018 Friday
 ####21.
 Merge Two Sorted Lists
 !!!
-Need to remember the input sometimes is not friendly.
+Need to remember the input sometimes is not friendly.!!!
 Use recursive to solve some shit